BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Introduction

 \section{Introduction}

 Magnetic resonance imaging (MRI) is a widely-used medical imaging modality.
-With the advent of deep learning-powered computer vision techniques, there have been numerous applications of deep learning in MRI, such as disease classification \cite{ADclass, PDclass, class3}, tumor segmentation \cite{seg1, seg2}, and solving inverse problems \cite{varnet, qsmnet}.
-Despite the notable performance of deep learning in MRI, its widespread usage has been hindered by the inherent domain gap present in MRI data \cite{variation, variation2}.
-Variations occur in MRI images across different vendors, scanners, sites, and scan parameters.
-This domain gap presents a generalization issue when applying the data to a neural network that has been trained on a different dataset.
+With the advent of deep learning-based computer vision techniques, there have been numerous applications of deep learning in MRI, such as disease classification \cite{ADclass, PDclass, class3}, tumor segmentation \cite{seg1, seg2}, and solving inverse problems \cite{varnet, qsmnet}.
+Despite the notable performance of deep learning in MRI, its widespread use has been hindered by the inherent domain gap present in MRI data \cite{variation, variation2}.
+Variations occur in MRI images across different vendors, scanners, sites, and scan parameters even when the images are acquired from the same subject.
+This domain gap presents a generalization problem when applying the data to a neural network that has been trained on a different dataset.